 It’s funny, how almost everywhere Developers consider Testers as the troublemakers.

 Actually, it’s not their fault, no one like to hear faults in his/her own baby.
 And the same thing which we (tester) are doing, of course, the intention behind that is to deliver quality output to the client.
 Constantly there is bitterness at some point in the game between these two roles.

 Wonder why?
 It’s the genre and responsibility of these two roles.

-When bug count increases or bugs are severe and it’s causing difficulty for developer to solve that bug, developer get frustrated at the count and even at the person as well.
+When bug count increases or bugs are severe and it’s causing difficulty for the developer to solve that bug, the developer gets frustrated at the count and even at the person as well.
 The understanding level between these two roles conflict not only in one place but in many areas.

-What do you think is the best way to make developer and QA relationship healthy?
+What do you think is the best way to make developers and QA relationships healthy?

 Few of my thoughts on this are:

-1. Share your strategy with developers.
-Don’t keep it in mind thinking that you will mark it as an issue at later stage.
+#1) Share your strategy with developers.
+Don’t keep it in mind thinking that you will mark it as an issue at the later stage.